variantstudios/wisdomwaysacupuncture.com/_posts/2014-09-02-acupuncture-for-fertility-taking-your-basal-body-temperature.md

 ## How Acupuncturists use your BBT

-While western medicine, midwives, and Natural Family Planning techniques also rely on your BBT charts, in Chinese medicine (TCM) we rely on them even more, as they reveal a ton of information to us regarding your general organ's and body's state of balance from a TCM perspective.
+While western medicine, midwives, and Natural Family Planning techniques also rely on your BBT charts, in Chinese medicine (TCM) we rely on them even more, as they reveal a ton of information to us regarding your general organ's and body's state of balance from a TCM perspective. &nbsp;

 Once the body is balanced, it is rare that there should be a reason that a woman cannot conceive, and so as the weeks and months of treatment progress, we are looking for progress and improvement in the BBT charts.